 - At least one 200-level course, 235 or above

 - At least one 300-level course

 A minimum of 9 of the 18 required credits must be taken at U-M or a study-abroad program affiliated with U-M.

 Students wishing to pursue an academic minor must develop a specific plan for its completion in consultation with an Italian advisor.
 Appointments may be scheduled at 4108 Modern Languages Building, (734) 764-5344.

 You can study Italian culture even before you finish the language track.
-These courses are taught by are faculty in English, are open without prerequisite, and will count toward the Italian concentration.
+These courses are taught by are faculty in English, are open without prerequisite, and can count toward the Italian major or minor.

 - 250 First-Year Seminar in Italian Studies

 - 311 Making Difference